-At the awareness level, video can educate and inform.
-At the consideration phase, it can build trust and persuade.
-And at the end of the funnel — in the decision-making phase — it can enhance the customer experience and address lingering questions and concerns.
+In growth marketing, the top-of-funnel video (at the awareness level) can educate and inform.
+The middle of the funnel video at the consideration phase can build trust and persuade.
+The bottom-of-funnel video in the decision-making phase, can enhance the customer experience and address lingering questions and concerns.

 Those are all common concerns and misconceptions.
 Truth is, video marketing can work for any budget, any goal, and any brand.
 Here’s how to start incorporating it into your already existing marketing efforts:

 If you have the cash to invest in high-tech equipment or to outsource to a professional videographer, by all means, do it.
 But if you don’t?
 That’s OK, too.
 Invest in a small video camera or commit to using a quality tablet or mobile device to record your videos.

 Video editing apps like iMovie, Magisto, and Premiere Clip can help you put the finishing touches on your videos, and tools like Lumify, Quik, and Lomotiv can even assist with audio and scoring.
 You can also use Facebook Live for on-the-fly videos, and platforms like Animaker and Fiverr can help you create animated explainer videos on a budget.

 What’s first on your agenda?
 Do you want to focus on the bottom of the funnel or the top?
 For the bottom, you could create a library of how-to and FAQ videos; for the top, perhaps you want to make video case studies and testimonials.
 If you’re looking to improve brand loyalty or customer retention, you could also consider making a video about your internal values and company culture.

 Whatever your goals, list them out and set reasonable dates for when you’d like to have them completed.
 Then cross them off your list one by one.